akka/akka/akka-docs/src/main/paradox/typed/from-classic.md

 @scala[`Future`]@java[`CompletionStage`] it is still useful to send the result as a message to the actor.
 For this purpose there is a `pipeToSelf` method in the `ActorContext` in Typed.

+## ActorContext

+The `ActorContext` is always 1:1 with instance of an actor, when an actor has been started it exists even if you do not access it in any behavior that the actor has during its lifetime.
+When the actor is stopped and is garbage collected, so is the actor context.
+Multiple nested setup blocks will just give access to the same actor context and is not a problem.

+You can think of the `ActorContext` as parallel to what `ActorRef` is for the actor from the “outside”, but from the “inside”.
+It gives access to operations that are associated with the actor instance, for example spawning children, emitting log entries etc. that should only ever be used by the current behavior of the actor.

+The definition of an actor is a computational entity that in response to a message can:

+* send messages to other actors
+* create new actors
+* change its state
+* designate the behavior to be used for the next message it receives

+In Akka this boils down to a running actor having a current behavior to use when receiving the next message, access to a way to spawn children and optional state.

+In the classic API this is directly and always modelled as a class @scala[`Actor`]@java[`AbstractActor`].
+While this at first glance seems simple the running actor is in fact more of a pair of the actor class instance and the actor context (which for example contains the current behavior `Receive` and `self`).

+In the new APIs this can be modelled both in the same way using a class based `AbstractBehavior` which the actor keeps for its entire life with state modelled as mutable fields, but also with a more FP:ish-style where the behavior and state is separated and the actor often returns a new behavior and state pair in response to a message.
+The running actor is in this case also essentially a pair of the actor context and the current behavior.

+If you look at the current implementation of the new APIs you can see that it is in fact built on top of the classic APIs, spawning a typed actor always spawns a classic actor under the hood.

 ## ActorContext.children

 The `ActorContext` has methods @scala[`children` and `child`]@java[`getChildren` and `getChild`]